Project LocationBoise and Nampa, ID

 ContactLance Davisson firstname.lastname@example.org

-This project will plant approximately 600 trees in six municipal parks throughout the Treasure Valley.
+This project will plant approximately 785 trees in eleven municipal parks throughout the Treasure Valley.
 Treasure Valley communities value our parks and open spaces as key assets to support a healthy environment and healthy people.
 As our population grows, we are faced with decreases in air and water quality, increasing levels of obesity and income disparity among our population.The trees will provide residents of various socioeconomic categories with recreational opportunities resulting in healthier environments and people.

 This project is the first pilot in the Treasure Valley City Forest Credits Program, administered by the Treasure Valley Canopy Network.
 As the Network continues to build collaborative partners and planting projects, we anticipate many more opportunities for financial support of our regional program.